-Walking distance to basic services can be considered an indicator of both provision and coverage of such services and the remoteness of households' dwellings.
+Walking distance to basic services can be considered as an indicator of both provision and coverage of such services and the remoteness of households' dwellings.
 The basic services were categorised into Food Market/Shop, Primary School, Secondary School, and Health Centre.

-The map presented in Figure 4.10 shows the mean walking distance to primary school by district.
-It shows that Karongi is classified among the 11 districts with a mean walking distance to a primary school within the interval of 21.6-28 minutes.

-The mean walking distance to a primary school in Karongi district is 24.6 minutes; 60% of households are between 30 and 59 minutes of a primary school.

-The mean walking distance to a primary school is 28.6 minutes in rural areas, while it is 27.2 minutes at national level.
+Figure 4.10 shows the mean walking distance to primary school by district.
+The mean walking distance to primary school in Ngororero district is 32.1 minutes and 40.8% of households are between 30 and 59 minutes of a primary school.
+This mean walking time to a primary school in Ngororero district is high when compared to the mean distance in rural area (28.6 minutes) and the country-wide figure (27.2 minutes).